artefactual/atom-docs/user-manual/overview/intro.rst

 the AtoM application.**

-Our documentation is also freely available under a  Creative Commons Attribution-ShareAlike 3.0 Unported licence (`CC BY SA
+Our documentation is also freely available under a  Creative Commons Attribution-ShareAlike 3.0 Unported license (`CC BY SA
 <http://creativecommons.org/licenses/by-sa/3.0/>`__), and we maintain a free
 public `User forum <https://groups.google.com/forum/#!forum/ica-atom-users>`__.